 Recurring Ear Infections

-Ear infections are more than just nasty bouts of pressure and pain.
+Ear infection is more than just nasty bouts of pressure and pain.
 Recurring ear infections are a common cause of ruptured eardrums and may also lead to long-term, permanent damage to your ear as well as hearing loss.

 When ear infections keep coming back, it’s generally the result of an infection of the middle ear (otitis media), the area behind the eardrum.
 This occurs when bacteria or a virus, perhaps due to a respiratory infection, spreads to the ear via the eustachian tube.
 Enlarged adenoids can also block eustachian tubes and increase the risk of an ear infection.